 This simple question can save you a tonne of trouble in the long run.
 Faulty taps are a major red flag and an indication that a plumber’s services may be required, and a plumber can often mean a big outlay.
 Don’t forget, once you’ve actually bought the property the previous owner is no longer liable for any issues you might come across.
 Get those taps checked, and early.

 We all love to envision ourselves relaxing and enjoying various activities in a prospective new home but as we know all too well, dreams don’t always come true.
-If the home you’re viewing happens to have a north facing garden, those evenings spent with the kids and a glass of wine in the sun are nothing more than a pipe dream unfortunately.
-Avoid north facing gardens when possible, and if you’re unsure of which way a garden faces then don’t hesitate to ask your estate agent – this is a smart question to ask, not a silly one.
+If the home you’re viewing happens to have a north-facing garden, those evenings spent with the kids and a glass of wine in the sun is nothing more than a pipe dream, unfortunately.
+Avoid north-facing gardens when possible, and if you’re unsure of which way a garden faces then don’t hesitate to ask your estate agent – this is a smart question to ask, not a silly one.

-If you have any questions about any of our properties you can contact any of our branches directly, or we’re reachable via our contact page here.
+If you have any questions about any of our properties you can contact any of our branches directly, or we’re reachable via our contact page.